mrjutsu/ledger/README.md

 Logging only certain events is also very easy with Ledger.

-In your model, create a static property called `eventsLogged`, this will be an array that stores the names of the events you wish to log.
+In your model, create a constant called `EVENTS_LOGGED`, this will be an array that stores the names of the events you wish to log.

 ```php